Nathan-Benz/Prompt-Reforming-Generator/README.md

-# Prompt-Reforming-Generator (PRG)
+# Promptimizer
-Using Meta's Llama 2 LLM, we fine tune the model to be optimized for turning "bad" prompts that yield an inefficient response into "good" ones which are optimal prompts that generate fruitful responses.
+Using Meta's Llama 2 LLM, we fine tune the model to be optimized for turning "bad" prompts that yield an inefficient responses into "good" ones which are optimal prompts specifically for AI that generate fruitful responses.

 ## Authors and Credits
 - Julian Sanchez